 That’s a lot of slack for other agencies to pick up, explaining why the city issued an emergency call in March for 300 new foster families.

 An important consideration, but nevertheless it is not the crux of the issue — and Parker knows it.
-Remarkably (that is, remarkably for someone writing for a publication with uncomfortably close ties to the deep state), she identifies the real battle taking place:
+Rather remarkably, she identifies the real battle taking place:

 On the surface, one might say this is a classic case of state vs. church: The city must uphold its policies forbidding discrimination on the basis of sexual orientation.
 And CSS must honor Catholic teaching and not place children in LGBTQ households.